jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

 ## Estimating ASIC Size

-Let's do the same thing for some ASIC target.
+Let's do the same thing for an ASIC target.
-Unfortunately, things here are a bit more complex.
+Unfortunately, things are a bit more complex for ASICs.
-First, let's extend the Makefile `synth` and `summary` rules:
+Let's first extend the Makefile `synth` and `summary` rules:

 ```Makefile
 synth: $(OBJDIR)/gowin.syn.json $(OBJDIR)/ihp.syn.json summary